Surabaya Dock of 14,000 tons: Characteristics

-Launch and Voyage to Surabaya
+Launch and voyage to Surabaya

-Launch

 Surabaya Dock of 14,000 tons was launched on 7 June 1913.
 The time was set at 2 PM in order to launch at high tide.
 The launch was a momentous occasion.
-At 11 AM the saloon motor boat Alkmaar left the De Ruijter Quay (southern bank of the IJ near Centraal Station) with a number of high-ranking guests.
-These were: The Minister for the Colonies J.H. de Waal Malefijt; the Minister for Waterstaat L.R.H.
+At 11 AM the saloon motor boat Alkmaar left the De Ruijter Quay (southern bank of the IJ near Centraal Station) with a number of high-ranking guests, including the Minister for the Colonies J.H. de Waal Malefijt; the Minister for Waterstaat L.R.H.
 Regout; J.G.
 Staal and L.A.
-Salverda de Grave, the secretary generals of both departments; De Jongh and Kloos of the advisory commission; J.T.
+Salverda de Grave, the secretaries general of both departments; De Jongh and Kloos of the advisory commission; J.T.
 Cremer, president, and L.P.D. op ten Noord, and J.C.
 Jansen all three members of the supervisory board of NSM; D. Goedkoop, CEO of NSM, and H. Goekoop, vice president of NSM.
 The guests were shown around, and climbed the stairs on one of the sides.
-After the visit the guests returned to Alkmaar to lunch on board.

-After arriving back on the southern shore, they found some other people wanting to see the launch, and so Alkmaar then turned back to the launch site.
-At 14:30 the dry dock was actually launched by turning on some hydraulic presses.
-On the sides she carried the text: 'Gouvernements Droogdok Soerabaja'.
-After the launch J.T.
-Cremer and the ministers made a speech on board Alkmaar.
+After arriving back on the southern shore, they found some other people wanting to see the launch, and so Alkmaar turned back to the site.
+At 14:30 the dry dock was launched by turning on some hydraulic presses.
+On the sides was the text Gouvernements Droogdok Soerabaja.
+After the launch, J.T.
+Cremer and the ministers made a speech on board.

 Voyage to Surabaya

-On Saturday 21 June at 4 PM tugboats started to tow Surabaya Dock of 14,000 tons over the Zuiderzee towards Nieuwediep.
+On Saturday 21 June at 4 PM, tugboats started to tow Surabaya Dock of 14,000 tons over the Zuiderzee towards Nieuwediep.
 On Monday at 2:30 AM, she arrived in the Texel Roadstead.
 The transport of the dry dock to Surabaya had been confided to the tow service Zur Muhlen en De Graaf, which had prepared its strongest tugs.
-The Ocean going tug Atlas measured 519 ton and had 1,500 ihp.
+The ocean-going tug Atlas measured 519 ton and had 1,500 IHP.
 She was commanded by Captain J. Bakker and had 18 crew.
-The ocean-going tug Titan measured 352 ton and had 1,000 ihp.
+The ocean-going tug Titan measured 352 ton and had 1,000 IHP.
 She was commanded by Captain C. Spanjer and had 16 crew.
 The dock itself was commanded by Captain K. Lieuwen and had 17 crew.
 The tug Simson would accompany the convoy till the end of the English Channel.

 The 'Manilla hawsers' on board the tugs were 17.5 in thick.
 The tugs also had pumps, diving equipment, and electrical search lights.
 Atlas had wireless telegraphy.
 On the dry dock itself, many parts had been temporarily reinforced.
-There were also anchors, anchor windlasses, life boats etc. For the dry dock crew there was a temporary deck house.
+There were also anchors, anchor windlasses, lifeboats etc. For the dry dock crew there was a temporary deck house.
 There was also a temporary steam engine on board for generating electricity, made by Louis Smulders & Co. from Utrecht.
 This way the dry dock could be operated during the voyage, which would at least be handy for the bilge pumps.